Park Address: 808 N Main St, Ann Arbor MI 48104

 Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Smoking is prohibited, and dogs must be on leash.

 Depot Park is Ann Arbor's smallest park property!
-It is small parcel of land on the corner of Main Street and Depot Street, that welcomes people into the city who enter Ann Arbor from the Main Street exit off of M-14.
+It is small parcel of land on the corner of Main Street and Depot Street.
+Depot Park welcomes people who enter Ann Arbor from the Main Street exit off of M-14.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 The park contains a flower bed.
 The park is adopted by the Bank of Ann Arbor.

 Access and Parking

-The park is a short walk from Wheeler Park and North Main Park as well as a pedestrian tunnel pathway off of Depot Street that connects north to Bandemer Park and Argo Park on the B2B Trail.
+The park is a short walk from Wheeler Park and North Main Park.
+It is also close to a pedestrian tunnel pathway off of Depot Street that connects north to Bandemer Park and Argo Park on the B2B Trail.

 Using a phone? - Click for a GPS Tracker and Wayfinding Map